RattleyCooper/Chronomancer/README.md

 * Procedural encounters
 * Anything that should happen later, periodically, or based on conditions

-ReacTick makes reactive temporal logic simple.
+Chronomancer makes reactive temporal logic simple.
 Here's a simple example.

-If a player is in water, but hasn't learned to swim, they should take water damage every second (assuming 60fps ReacTick).
+If a player is in water, but hasn't learned to swim, they should take water damage every second (assuming 60fps Chronomancer).
 The following code is all you need to toggle water damage on a player that's currently in water.
 Player enters water, they take damage.
 Player exits water and they stop taking damage.
 Once they learn to swim, this watcher and the associated callback will no longer be checked and the player will no longer take damage in water.